Skip to content

 Is this kind of motion sickness common in migraine sufferers?+

 Yes.
-Migraine and motion sickness share neurological pathways - sufferers of one often have the other The pattern is well-documented: a sensory mismatch between the inner ear and what the eyes are seeing triggers the nausea response, and certain situations or demographics amplify it.
+Migraine and motion sickness share neurological pathways, so people who get one often get the other.
+The pattern is well-documented: a sensory mismatch between the inner ear and what the eyes are seeing triggers the nausea response, and certain situations or demographics amplify it.

 What actually causes the nausea?+